Mobile data traffic forecast: key findings

-In the modern mobile world all organizations are beginning to build their own enterprise mobile applications.
-To analyze the enterprise trends it is useful to consider two surveys conducted by trustworthy organizations: Apperian mobile application management company and Cisco networking company.
+In the modern mobile world all organizations are beginning to build their own enterprise mobile applications, which makes them turn to specialized mobile application testing services to respond to new challenges and market requirements.
+To analyze how today’s enterprise trends shape this process, it is useful to consider two surveys conducted by trustworthy organizations: Apperian mobile application management company and Cisco networking company.

 Apperian research demonstrates that 60% of companies are developing their own mobile apps to support and speed up main business processes.
 67% of respondents consider improved business processes as a goal for mobility.